5 Day Kakadu and Katherine Photography Tour

 B = Breakfast / L = Lunch / D = Dinner

-and is valid for travel from May to October only due to seasonal conditions- please enquire for prices and further
+This tour is only operated as a private charter (sole use of vehicle and driver guide) and is valid for travel from May to September only due to seasonal conditions- please enquire for prices and further details.

 We can also include the services and instruction during the trip, from a professional photographer, at your request.